Reviewscouk/WooCommercePlugin/readme.txt

 ## HOW DO I CANCEL THE SERVICE?

-Canceling REVIEWS.io is an easy and no-questions-asked process.
+Cancelling REVIEWS.io is an easy and no-questions-asked process.
 You do it simply from your dashboard.
 If you close your account with REVIEWS.io, we simply remove the access to the dashboard and 3rd party publishing.

 ## I HAVE MORE QUESTIONS?